 SCN operates a Computer Giveaway Project that offers free and cheap internet-ready laptops to people who need them.

-If you need a laptop, contact them at [email protected] The organization admits that the waiting list is quite long, so it can take as long as 4-6 months to receive a laptop.
+If you need a laptop, contact them.
+The organization admits that the waiting list is quite long, so it can take as long as 4-6 months to receive a laptop.

 Interconnection is another resource recommended by the Seattle Community Network.

-If you are low-income or a qualified student, check if you qualify for low-cost computer resources.
+If you are a low-income or a qualified student, check if you qualify for low-cost computer resources.

 Free Laptops for College Students